Crystals for set-valued decomposition tableaux: Abstract

 \section{Abstract}

-We describe two seminormal crystal structures on set-valued decomposition tableaux.
+We describe two crystal structures on set-valued decomposition tableaux.
 These provide the first examples of interesting ``$K$-theoretic'' crystals on shifted tableaux.
-Our first crystal is modeled on a similar construction of Monical, Pechenik, and Scrimshaw for semistandard set-valued tableaux.
-Our second crystal incorporates the ``square root'' operators introduced by Yu on the same set.
+Our first crystal is modeled on a similar construction of Monical, Pechenik, and Scrimshaw for semistandard (unshifted) set-valued tableaux.
+Our second crystal is adapted from the ``square root'' operators introduced by Yu on the same set.
 Neither of our shifted crystals is normal, but we conjecture that our second construction is connected with a unique highest weight element.
-These results lead to partial progress on a conjectural formula of Ikeda for $K$-theoretic Schur $P$-functions.
+These results lead to partial progress on a conjectural formula of Cho--Ikeda for $K$-theoretic Schur $P$-functions.
+We also study a new category of ``square root crystals'' that includes our second construction and Yu's set-valued tableau crystals as examples.
+We observe that Buch's formula for the coefficients expanding products of symmetric Grothendieck functions has a simple description in terms of the tensor product for this category.